apteacher/apteacher.github.io/index.markdown

 title: about
 ---

 I teach upper level mathematics and computer science at Cushing Academy, an independent school in Massachusetts, USA.
 The information on this site is intended for my current students.
-Be sure to use the <a href="https://cushing.myschoolapp.com/app/faculty" target="_blank">course portal</a> for up-to-date details such as assignments, downloads, grades etc.
+Visit the <a href="https://cushing.myschoolapp.com/app/faculty" target="_blank">course portal</a> for up-to-date details such as assignments, downloads, grades etc.

 # office hours